FilippoAiraldi/learning-safety-in-mpc-based-rl/README.md

-# learning-safe-set
-Learning the Safe Set from data in MPC-based RL
+# Learning safely in MPC-based Reinforcement Learning using Gaussian Processes

----
-## Installation

----
-## Problem and Methods

-### Definition

-### Methodology

-### Structure

----
-## License
-The repository is provided under the GNU General Public License.
-See the LICENSE file included with this repository.

---
-## Citation
-The work provided in this repository can be cited as TODO

----
-## Author
-Filippo Airaldi [filippoairaldi@gmail.com | f.airaldi@tudelft.nl]
+This is the development `dev` branch of the project.
+Please, move to the `release` branch for a README with more information.